codecapsules-io/codecapsules-docs/docs/comparisons/comparing-telegram-bot-hosting-providers.md

 - [Code Capsules Telegram Bot Tutorial](https://codecapsules.io/docs/tutorials/create-and-host-telegram-bot/)

 Code Capsules offers different types of capsules or servers to meet your hosting needs, from frontend and backend applications to databases.
 A Telegram bot can be hosted by a Backend Capsule with minimal hassle, as the platform is relatively easy to use and navigate.
-Code Capsules only has a free tier for Frontend Capsules, meaning you will have to pay to make use of its Backend Capsules.

 Code Capsules also supports a wide variety of languages, ensuring you have plenty of options to choose from when deciding on the tech stack for your bot.